jjmedinaariza/modelling_book/docs/08-regression_new.md

 The variables we have extracted contain information on the demographic composition of those cities (percent black population, percent without high school degree, percent unemployed, percent foreign born), some criminal justice ones (incarceration rate and the rate of sworn full time police officers).
 We also have measures of the violence rate and a binary indicator that tell us if the city is one of the 50 largest in the country.

-We are going to look at the relationship between violent crime with a variable measuring unemployement (*unemployed*).
+We are going to look at the relationship between violent crime with a variable measuring unemployment (*unemployed*).
 Let's look at the violence rate:

 ```r